 Measuring between the tree tips: People often measure saddle tree width by measuring the distance between the front of the tree tips.
 Consider that the longer the tree bars come down, the wider they will measure.

 Feeling under the saddle – Running your hand under the saddle to feel for tight or loose spots is a common method.
 If you have done this a lot then you may glean some information from doing so, but it requires you to lift the saddle to get your hand under there and move it along.
 It also requires you to have the horse on-site to try the saddle.

 Rock – How do you measure the rock (curve along the length of the horse’s back)?

-What you can do – Analyze your horse – First, stand back and take a look at your horse.
-You may have to look at other horses to get a feel for how your horse compares although, having measured many horses, looks can be deceiving, so it’s not a scientific method, but it will give you some information: Are the withers high or rounded?
+What you can do Analyze your horse.
+First, stand back and take a look at your horse.
+You may have to look at other horses to get a feel for how your horse compares, although, having measured many horses, looks can be deceiving, so it’s not a scientific method, but it will give you some information: Are the withers high or rounded?
 Make note of how long your horse’s back is.
 (Back of scapula to last rib.)
-If it’s short, then a longer saddle may hit them in the hip and/or poke up.
+If it’s short, a longer saddle may hit them in the hip and/or poke them up.
 Does it have a lot of rock or is it quite flat?
 (Curve along the length of the back.)
-Stand on a stool behind them and look at their back.
-Does one side have a bigger wither pocket?
+Stand on a stool behind them and look at their backs.
+Does one side have a bigger whither pocket?
 If you feel the back of the scapula, is one side further ahead of the other?
 Horse asymmetry is very common.